DimitarVanguelov/TerminalCalendar.jl/README.md

 ## Usage

 There is only a single exported function `calendar`.
-In it's most basic form, it takes two `Int` values for year and month:
+In its most basic form, it takes two `Int` values for year and month:

 ```julia